taweesakpintakam/xmrig-cuda-1/README.md

-# xmrig-cuda
-This repository is NVIDIA CUDA plugin for XMRig miner v4.5+ and it adds support for NVIDIA GPUs in XMRig miner.

 Main reasons why this plugin is separated project is:
 1. CUDA support is optional, not all users need it, but it is very heavy.